Mathias2246/Text-Graphics-Engine/README.md

 ***
 ## Setup
-All you have to do is put the *'TextGraphics vX.X.X.cs'* file into your project.
+All you have to do is put the *'TextGraphics.cs'* file into your project.
 That's it.

 ## Example